Rush City Baptist Church

 • 3rd-6th Grade will race second

-• Youth Group will race last
+• Youth Group/Adults will race last

 GRAND PRIX INFORMATION TO BUILD YOUR CAR